January 23 / Nahum 2-3

 Dear RTB’ers,

 I noted yesterday that the book of Nahum is all about Nineveh and its judgment and destruction.
 That’s what today’s reading is all about, that final destruction.
 It gets confusing as to whether some of the text is referring to the advancing armies or to defenders in Nineveh itself.
-See especially 2:3-4.
-Beyond that, most of the text is clear; it’s not hard to imagine oneself in the middle of the city as it is being ravaged by invaders, and as officials, leaders and traders flee before the onslaught.
+See especially Nahum 2:3-4.
+Beyond that, most of the text is clear; it’s not hard to imagine oneself in the middle of the city as it is being ravaged by invaders, and as officials, leaders, and traders flee before the onslaught.

-Finally, Nahum leaves no doubt but that the Lord is responsible for the destruction of Nineveh: Behold, I am against you, declares the Lord of hosts, and will lift up your skirts over your face; and I will make nations look at your nakedness and kingdoms at your shame.
+Finally, Nahum leaves no doubt but that the Lord is responsible for the destruction of Nineveh: Behold, I am against you, declares the LORD of hosts, and will lift up your skirts over your face; and I will make nations look at your nakedness and kingdoms at your shame.
 I will throw filth at you and treat you with contempt and make you a spectacle.
 And all who look at you will shrink from you and say, “Wasted is Nineveh; who will grieve for her?”
 Where shall I seek comforters for you? (vv.
 3:5-7)

 Nineveh was destroyed in 612 BC and never built again.
 According to my Study Bible, archeologists finally began to uncover her ruins in 1845.